beancount/docs/docs/beancount_language_syntax.md

 -   **STRICT**: The lot specification has to match exactly one lot.
 This is the default method.
 If this booking method is invoked, it will simply raise an error.
 This ensures that your input file explicitly selects all matching lots.

 -   **NONE**: No lot matching is performed.
 Lots of any price will be accepted.
 A mix of positive and negative numbers of lots for the same currency is allowed.
 (This is similar to how Ledger treats matching… it ignores it.)

+TODO(blais): The list above is out of date.

 ### Close<a id="close"></a>